Living Freedom Summer School 2024

 PLENARY LECTURES & DEBATES

-• War on the past: is there a ‘right side of history’?
+• Is there a ‘right side of history’?
+The war against the past

 • How can Gen Z win its freedom?